-What parts of the pineapple can my dog eat?
+Are all parts of the pineapple safe for dogs to eat?

-There are parts of a fresh ripe pineapple that we don’t eat, and those hold true for a dog’s digestive system.
 Only the soft inner fruit is safe for your dog to eat.
-Therefore, you need to remove the spiky skin and hard inner pineapple core prior to offering the fruit.
-If your dog eats these parts of the pineapple they cause an intestinal blockage or a choking issue.
+Both the spiky skin and hard inner pineapple core can cause an intestinal blockage or choking issue.

 Does pineapple have too much sugar for my dog?

-This unappealing behavior is called coprophagia, a pretty common phenomenon with dogs.
-Unfortunately, there is no scientific evidence that the bromelain in pineapple will curb this problem.
-Most vets believe that the most effective way to discourage your dog from eating poop is to clean up immediately, leaving no poop available to ingest.
+This unappealing behavior is called coprophagia, and is a pretty common phenomenon with dogs.
+While there is no scientific evidence that feeding your dog pineapple will stop this problem, the idea is that the pineapple will make a dog’s poop smell strange and deter them from eating it.
+While it can’t hurt to try, most vets will tell you that the most effective way to discourage your dog from eating poop is to clean it up immediately, leaving no poop available to ingest.